 Klinker Brick's Big Reds

 Klinker Brick's signature wine, what Smith calls, "our prized possession," is a zinfandel called Old Ghost.
 Smith says that this shows "that you can really make good wine in Lodi."
 Klinker Brick has eighteen different lots of old-vine zinfandel to choose from and Old Ghost is made from the best lot in their vineyards.
 Smith adds that the grapes are given a lot of "hang time" (meaning they stay on the vine as long as possible before picking) to increase the sugars in the grapes.
 This produces a higher alcohol content and more intense flavors – trademarks of the Lodi region.
 Old Ghost tends to be a difficult wine to make because of the very old vines used and the low yields.
 It's definitely a small lot product and customers are limited to a maximum of twelve bottles when purchasing Old Ghost.
-(Check out some of the notes on Old Ghost and some of the unique packages.)
+(Check out some of the

 Old Ghost aside, Klinker Brick also produces a more standard Lodi-style zinfandel (big, bold and flavorful), a rosé (sold only at the winery) and a delightful syrah named after owner Steve Felton's daughter, Farrah.
 The Farrah Syrah is amazing and a standout.
 Smith says that people are "surprised that you could make a syrah like that in Lodi," but adds that it's not a typical syrah.
 This is true, and to me, it tastes like a warm-region syrah made in a zinfandel fashion.
 The key to this working is that both grapes, syrah and zinfandel, can produce a pleasant peppery finish and both are known for having fruit-forward profiles.
 Some of the more mineral characteristics found in some Rhône syrah wines aren't present here, but it's fruity and full of body – very much a Lodi-style wine.
 If pairing, as with most syrahs, this one goes fantastically with lamb.